unm-idi/code-challenge/README.md

   false
 ```

-2. Working off of your solution in part 1, modify your code to return a list of courses that the student will need to complete in order to satisfy the given course's prerequisite requirements.
-Note - there can be multiple correct solutions, but be careful not to include more courses than necessary.
+2. Working off of your solution from part 1, modify your code to return a list of courses that the student will need to complete in order to satisfy the given course's prerequisite requirements.
+Note - while there could be multiple correct solutions, be careful not to include more courses than necessary.
+Below is an example of the inputs and expected output for one scenario:
 ```
 INPUTS:
   COURSE: 'MATH 1512'